TSYS-Merchant/netty/README.md

 * What output you saw
 * How the problem can be reproduced.
 A small Visual Studio project zipped up or code snippet that demonstrates or reproduces the issue is always appreciated.

-You can also always find help on the TODO GOOGLE GROUP
+You can also always find help on the [Netty Google Group](https://groups.google.com/forum/#!forum/netty-web-server).